 Also, I have really enjoyed being able to take many classes in both the School of Liberal Arts and School of Science.
 As a result, I have been able to make more connections with peers and professors across both schools.

-Is there one person, place or thing that inspired you during your time at Manhattan College?
+Is there one person, place or thing that inspired you during your time at Manhattan University?

 • Nadine Salameh ’22